What is the difference between “transubstantiation” and “consubstantiation”?

 A literal rendition would read: “He who continues eating my flesh and drinking my blood?” (see the translations of Charles B. Williams and Kenneth Wuest).
-The disciples were not eating and drinking the Savior’s flesh and blood at that moment!
+The disciples were not eating and drinking the Savior’s literal flesh and blood at that moment!

-This is further borne out of a consideration of the phrase, “abides in me, and I in him” (v.
-56) That reciprocal relationship is said to be the result of “eating” and “drinking” the flesh and blood of Christ.
+This is further borne out of a consideration of the phrase, “abides in me, and I in him” (Jn.
+6:56).
+That reciprocal relationship is said to be the result of “eating” and “drinking” the flesh and blood of Christ.

 The accumulation of evidence is quite irresistible.
 The references to partaking of the Lord’s body and blood are figures of speech.